prijindal/vitacademics-web/readme.md

 # VITAcademics for Web

-This is the working repository for the web app of VIT Academics. you can see the website at [vitacademics-web.herokuapps.com]()
+This is the working repository for the web app of VIT Academics. you can see the website at [http://vitacademics-web.herokuapps.com]()

 #Installation

-If you want to clone your project and setup in your own system, ensure that you have npm and nodejs installed
+If you want to clone this project and setup in your own system, ensure that you have npm and nodejs installed

 ```bash
 bower instal